| |

 Folk Arts & Heritage Program interns assist with research,

-documentation and support of the state's folk cultural resources.
+documentation, and support of the state's folk cultural resources.

 This includes:

-1. Working with the Program Manager to identify traditional
+1. Working with the Program Manager to identify traditional artists and ethnic and community organizations working with traditional communities.

-3. Assisting with the administration of the Traditional
+3. Assisting with the administration of the Traditional Arts Apprenticeship Program and Traditional Artist Fellowships.

 To see if a Folk Arts & Heritage Program internship